Terms and Conditions of Skycop Services

 – if within 14 (fourteen) days since the conclusion of the Agreement, the Client, without stating any reasons, submits a withdrawal notice by email.

-2. In any case, in the case of termination of the Agreement by the Client after contractual work has already been performed or after Skycop and/or legal representatives have commenced Proceedings, Skycop is entitled to charge the Client administration costs as well as other costs incurred, court fees, costs of services, bailiff’s costs, extrajudicial costs, authorised representative’s fees, additional fees and other costs incurred.
+2. In any case, in the case of termination of the Agreement by the Client after contractual work has already been performed or after Skycop and/or legal representatives have commenced Legal Proceedings, Skycop is entitled to charge the Client administration costs as well as other costs incurred, court fees, costs of services, bailiff’s costs, extrajudicial costs, authorised representative’s fees, additional fees and other costs incurred.
 The Client shall pay the amounts indicated in this Section within 10 (ten) days after receipt of Skycop’s invoice.

 6. FINAL PROVISIONS